tomasmihalyi/living-spec-power/steering/creating.md

 **Project-level** (recommended as source of truth):
 - Covers the entire project or system
 - References all Kiro feature specs
-- Single source of truth for business goals, metrics, decisions
+- Single source of truth for goals, metrics, decisions
 - Example: `project.living.md`, `commerce-platform.living.md`

 **Domain-level** (for large projects with multiple domains):